adambullmer/sublime_docblockr_python/README.md

 Known Issues
 ------------
 - Only detects closed docstring if it is on a line of the same indentation, and has no text in front of it.
 Single Line docstrings are converted to block
-- Doesn't process module or class variables

 Roadmap
 -------
+- Process module or class variables
+- Process Decorators
 - Determine / Guess at variable and return value types
 - `Raises` section of documentation
 - `Decorators` section of documentation
-- Extended Python syntax with docstring keyword highlighting
+- More Robust Syntax Highlighting in Docstrings
 - Unit Tests!
 - More completions!
 - Better README